nickassafkirk/cooking-with-katie/README.md

 All of the above qwarnings can be ignored as the W3C validator does not support variables or vendor prefixes

 HTML:

+All html pages were tested using the [W3 markup validator](https://validator.w3.org/) All pages passed validation with no errors or warnings.

--Index: No errors, no warnings
+- Index.html: No errors, no warnings
--recipes.html: No errors, no warnings
+- recipes.html: No errors, no warnings
--recipe.html: No errors, no warnings
+- recipe.html: No errors, no warnings
--add_recipe.html: no errors, no warnings
+- add_recipe.html: no errors, no warnings
--edit recipe.html: no errors, no warnings -contact_us.html: no errors, no warnings
+- edit recipe.html: no errors, no warnings
+- contact_us.html: no errors, no warnings
+- account.html: no errors, no warnings
+- contact_confirmation.html: no errors, no warnings
+- error.html: no errors, no warnings
+- sign_in.html: no errors, no warnings
+- sign_up.html: no errors, no warnings

 ---
 ## Code
 ---